codeatcg/VRPG/test/TEST_README.md

 8. Move the prepared data to VRPG's upload directory for rendering

 ```
-# If default graph has been determined (see step 7 when only having assemblies but not a pre-existing pangenome graph) this graph will be optional to display
+# If a default graph has been determined (see step 7 when only having assemblies but not a pre-existing pangenome graph), this graph will be the additional graph to display.
 mv rGFA_upload/upload ../upload/rGFA_graph
 ```